seifbouragaa/Research-Practice/README.md

-# Research-Practice read me file
+# Research-Practice Course
+> This File contains all the updates and Modification was Achieved from one week to the other

-Week One to Week Four : Labeling the dataset Using LabelImg Tools
+##Week One to Week Four

+Labeling the dataset Using LabelImg Tools

+##Week Five

-Week Five : Preprocess The dataset , Starting by generating CVS file From the Images XML files than create a TFrecord and a Label Map file and set the Model Parametere
+Preprocess The dataset , Starting by generating CVS file From the Images XML files than create a TFrecord and a Label Map file and set the Model Parametere

-Week six :
+##Week six

-Week Seven :
+##Week Seven

-Week Eight :
+##Week Eight